Plymouth and Dartmoor Railway: Conception

 Sir Thomas Tyrwhitt was a substantial and philanthropic landowner in Devon and Cornwall.
 He had founded the settlement that he called Princetown, on Dartmoor, and he was anxious to improve the living conditions of the inhabitants.
 Dartmoor prison had been completed at Princetown in 1809 as a prisoner-of-war detention facility, but the peace following 1815 emptied the prison.

 Tyrwhitt wished to improve agriculture and extractive industries on Dartmoor, and he conceived the idea of a railway to connect Princetown and Plymouth.
 This was to bring lime and sea-sand up to the Moor for the improvement of land, together with timber and coal.
 Granite, peat, mineral products and agricultural produce would be carried down.
 Goods would be conveyed in wagons drawn by horses, on the turnpike principle, in which all-comers might run their wagons on the railway on payment of a toll.

 He put forward proposals at Plymouth Chamber of Commerce in 1818 suggesting an 18% return on capital, and obtained subscribers, and a line was surveyed by William Shillabear of Walkhampton, a schoolmaster and surveyor.
 William Stuart was the engineer supervising the construction of the Plymouth Breakwater at the time, and this had a primitive internal tramway at the stoneyard.
-Stuart provided a cost estimate for the construction, and a Parliamentary bill was submitted to form the Plymouth and Dartmoor Railway, with Stuart as its Engineer.
-It was incorporated by Act of Parliament on 2 July 1819 with capital of £27,783, authorising it to build from Crabtree to Princetown.
+Stuart provided a cost estimate for the construction, and a parliamentary bill was submitted to form the Plymouth and Dartmoor Railway, with Stuart as its engineer.
+It was incorporated by the Plymouth and Dartmoor Railway Act 1819 (59 Geo.
+3. c. cxv) on 2 July 1819 with capital of £27,783, authorising it to build from Crabtree to Princetown.

 Tyrwhitt ceremonially laid the first rail on 12 August 1819, but in fact contracts had not yet been let for the construction, and some re-appraisal of the engineering of the railway was to intervene.
-At a Committee meeting on 26 July 1819 Stuart had been instructed to re-survey the line.
+At a committee meeting on 26 July 1819 Stuart had been instructed to re-survey the line.